smartdevicelink/sdl_evolution/proposals/0144-app-nicknames.md

 ## Potential downsides

 The user may see an outdated name of the app in the core's UI, potentially causing confusion if the app presents itself using the new name.
-A possible way to mitigate this downside (to a certain extend) could be to have the core return the name that it selected for the app.
+A possible way to mitigate this downside (to a certain extent) could be to have the core return the name that it selected for the app.
 This would enable the client to use that name in the rest of the app, or show a message making the user aware of the inconsistent naming.

 ## Impact on existing code